skze/bibliotheca/PM-quality-intro.md

 [ add figure 1`0 concepts quality here ]

+## Project Quality Management Phases

+< TODO >

-## Continuous Improvement
+### Continuous Improvement

 Makes quality a part of everyone's job and that should improve project management.

-1. Assess project plans
-> make sure to question assumptions and scope
+1. Assess project plans: make sure to question assumptions and scope

-2. Assess project management process
-> identify ways to reduce cost, improve efficiency, effective tracking, and provide more value
+2. Assess project management process: identify ways to reduce cost, improve efficiency, effective tracking, and provide more value

 <!> small improvements can add up and leat to massive gains in the long run

-## Quality Management

-Quality needs to be managed.
-It can be broken in 3 key processes:

-1. Planning
-2. Assurance
-3. Control

-### Planning
+### Quality Planning

-Key aspect to planning is to limit
+Planning occur at the initial stages of project - the key objectives is to:
-- limit and define well the scope of work
+- define and limit the scope of work within the project
 - develop a clear set of requirements to measure quality of project

+Note that quality metrics defined in this project should only obe applicable in this project.

+Defines the scope, schedule, budget, inputs and outomts etc. It is the method to define the relevant aspects withih the projce.
+Within planning stage it is also defined the critical aspects and factors that lead to successfull project.

+Planning should include:
+- Objectives
+- scope
+- policies
+- criteria
+- expected inputs and outputs
+- cost, budge
+- scheduling
+- assumptions and considerations
+- Processes
+- Stakeholders, roles and responsibilities
+- Applied standards (internal, external)
+- metrics to measure quality

+Each project should have a specific tracking and control proess - that is set before project starts.

+<!> note: the quality planning process is part of a larger "project planning phase" which includes non-quality topics.

+Outcome: THere should be documentation outlining the quality management plan  - and all the necessary quality informaiton.
+Thus inclides:

+// IMportant
+- "Determint quality": need to define twhat is quality for the project - this might vary from orfanization-to-org; and also between different projects.
+- "Conduct gap analysis"
+- /// copy
+Here, you identify the gap between where you are and where you need to be.
+This leads to the creation of a quality team, which is comprised of people across all departments and levels.
+Define the roles and responsibilities for quality management: These people are accountable for each step in the quality management plan.
+Establish Quality Control Procedures: Once you’ve defined what your quality standards are, you’ll need to establish procedures to measure whether those standards are being met or not, which is known as quality control.
+Create acceptance criteria: This is tied to how you’ll do testing and review.
+Once you identify weaknesses, brainstorm with your team and integrate the needed quality improvements to your product or service.
+Things to Avoid When Quality Pl

+/// copy

-### Assurance
+### Quality Assurance

+Next, project management needs to guarantee assurance on ongoing project:
 - stick to the plan and follow processes correctly
 - track progress towards deliverable
 - monitor budget
-- also included potential changes which improve the quality in our project.
+- also include potential changes which improve the quality in our project.

-### Control
+### Quality Control

+Quality control focuses on measuring and tracking the data from metrics previously agreed.
-- Includes all the measurements and controls which can applied to the project.
+- includes all the measurements and controls which can applied to the project.
 - includes measuring the results and outcomes of a project to ensure that they meet our requirements
 - could involve testing, auding and certifications of products or processes

-Example:
-you want to make a Pizza
+> Example: you want to make a Pizza
 1. planning includes defining the task needs: ingrediaents, utelsiz, kitchen, oven
 2. assurance includes making sure we follow the recipe, cleaning the kitchen
 3. quality cointolr includes checking for the final result pizzza (taste, size, etc..)

+### Continuous Improvement

+Add

+---

+## Methodologies and Frameworks

+To be able to achieve the desired goal to manage the quality of project effectively, there are a number of existing methodologies and frameworks.
+Here is a summary.

-## Applying Lean
+### Applying Lean

-Lean is a process developeb. byy Toyota (toyota production systems)] Why is important?
+Lean is a process developed by Toyota (toyota production systems)]

+Why is important?
 - use lean to elimitnate wsaste and crette efficientis in the delivery process

 Goal of Lean : Improving efficienty by eliminating waste

-Gemba: go to the place where the task is performed
+- Gemba: go to the place where the task is performed

-kaizen: conduct a workshop to redesign a process and improve efficiency
+- kaizen: conduct a workshop to redesign a process and improve efficiency

-Muda: eight types of waste associated with current process
+- Muda: eight types of waste associated with current process
   - transportation
   - inventory
   - motion
   - waiting
   - overproduction
   - overprocessing
   - defects
   - skills

-Kanban boards
+- Kanban boards: tracks the status of the project tasks
-backlog - ToDo - onGoing - Done
+> backlog - ToDo - onGoing - Done
-> tracks the status of project tasks
-> another option is a poke (option list)

 Order and organization is a part of minimizing waste - and managenent qwuality